Updated: Jul 12

 So who should actually be responsible for it and own it?

 The Problems of Data Breaches and Privacy Threats

 The electronic EHR systems utilizing software as a service (SAAS) or free cloud storage are engaged in sharing and selling data to third parties for a considerable sum of money.
-The technology like the application program interface (APIs) used has created room for vulnerabilities not just for patients but even for physicians.
+The technology, like the application program interface (APIs), has created room for vulnerabilities for patients and physicians.